Our 2013 – 16 Strategic Plan includes four strategic priorities, based on a comprehensive consultation process with key partners and stakeholders:

 Our health system needs to align with the values of Canadians, providing appropriate interventions that maximize outcomes and quality of life, while reducing moral distress in care providers.
 To support this, we will:

-- Develop an ethical framework for care of the frail elderly and their family caregivers to provide a foundation for choices and decisions for the creation, dissemination and implementation of health care technologies.
+- Develop an ethical framework for care of older Canadians living with frailty and their family caregivers to provide a foundation for choices and decisions for the creation, dissemination and implementation of health care technologies.

-- Develop interventions to address the “moral distress” in health care providers working with the seriously ill, frail elderly.
+- Develop interventions to address the “moral distress” in health care providers working with the seriously ill, older adults living with frailty.

-- Foster improved inter-professional collaboration for health care providers working with the seriously ill, frail elderly.
+- Foster improved inter-professional collaboration for health care providers working with the seriously ill, older adults living with frailty.

 2. Empower, engage and support patients and their families/caregivers